jupyterhub/jupyterhub/docs/source/index.rst

 JupyterHub
 ==========

 `JupyterHub`_ is the best way to serve `Jupyter notebook`_ for multiple users.
-Because of it's distributed nature, it can be used in a class of students, a corporate data science group, or a scientific research group.
+The distributed Jupyter Notebook environment allows it to be used in a class of students, a corporate data science group, or a scientific research group.
 It is a multi-user **Hub** that spawns, manages, and proxies multiple instances of the single-user `Jupyter notebook`_ server.